Zen-Initiative/Tracking-Fingerprinting-JS-Blocklist/README.md

 ---

 #### ⚙️ Generate blocklists
-- The [script](https://github.com/Zen-Initiative/Tracking-Fingerprinting-JS-Blocklist/blob/main/.scripts/Generate_tracking_JS_blocklists.py) used to generate these blocklists was adapted from [tracking-filter](https://gitlab.com/malware-filter/tracking-filter) and converted to python with changes and tweaks.
+- The [script](https://github.com/Zen-Initiative/Tracking-Fingerprinting-JS-Blocklist/blob/main/.scripts/Generate_tracking_JS_blocklists.py) used to generate these blocklists was adapted from [tracking-filter](https://gitlab.com/malware-filter/tracking-filter) and converted to Python with changes and tweaks.

 ---

 #### Using 🛡️ JS Blocklists together with 📛 Domain Blocklists
-- The JS Blocklists only blocks specific JS files (for uBO/ABP/AdGuard etc.)
+- The JS Blocklists only block specific JS files (for uBO/ABP/AdGuard etc.)
 - The [domain lists](https://github.com/Zen-Initiative/Tracking-Fingerprinting-Domain-Blocklists) block whole domains (for DNS blocking, Pi-Hole blocklists, hosts files, etc.)

 Use both lists together for more protection.